 Now, I am going be very honest and say that this recipe is time consuming and it not the easiest recipe to make but if you read the notes and read through the recipe before starting, it will be much easier for you.

-This recipe is for a small batch of puff pastry because sometimes you don’t need too much but a great thing about puff pastry is that you can make larger batches by doubling the recipe then you can freeze it until required.
+This recipe is for a small batch of puff pastry because sometimes you don’t need too much but a good thing about this recipe is that you can make larger batches by doubling the recipe.

 This method is done by making a dough which is known as the détrempe then separately making a butter block called the beurrage that is placed and sealed within the détrempe.
 The dough is rolled out with the butter inside then folded and refrigerated.
-The process of rolling, folding and refrigerating is repeated until you have those beautiful buttered layers that you want to puff up.
+The process of rolling, folding and refrigerating is repeated until you have those beautiful buttered layers that will puff up when baked.

 The Science Behind Puff Pastry!